 Do you offer a M.A. degree?

 Students may obtain a M.A. degree in the process of completing their doctoral degree.
-However, we do not offer a stand-alone master’s degree and only offer admission to students who intend to complete a Ph.D.
+However, we do not offer a stand-alone Master’s degree, and we only offer admission to students who intend to complete a Ph.D.

 Will my previous M.A. coursework transfer?

-Some courses may transfer after consultation with the DGS and your adviser.
+Some courses may transfer after consultation with the DGS and your advisor.

-Is there a preference for students with masters over those with bachelor degrees?
+Is there a preference for students with Master's degrees over those with Bachelor's degrees?